ramstojh/terra/README.rst

 Contributing
 ------------
 *terra* is a tool that needs input to improve.
 Please contact me (ramstojh@alumni.usp.br) if you have questions.
 Users are welcome to propose new features or report bugs by opening an issue on GitHub.
+A special thanks to Marilia Carlos, who created the 'yale.txt' table to estimate convective masses.

 Author